A Little Bit About Us

 X, 122- 250 City Centre Avenue (map), Ottawa, ON K1R 1C7

-- John G. Mlacak Community Centre, 2500 Campeau Dr, (map), Kanata, ON K2K 1Y1
+- Hall A at John G. Mlacak Community Centre (map), 2500 Campeau Dr, Kanata K2K 2W3

 All of the Duniya Studio teachers have many years of experience in dance and training from renowned master dance instructors.
-Based on a foundation of high-quality dance technique, they provide instruction and cultural information for teens and adults (women and men) from beginners to advanced levels.
+Based on a foundation of high-quality dance technique, they provide safe movement instruction and relevant cultural information.

 Most importantly, classes are always fun, fun, fun!

 Meet Our Team

 In starting Duniya Studio in 2014, Jocelyne brought together

 her life-long passion for movement, music, and dance of all kinds,

 along with her appreciation for the arts and cultures of countries from all across the globe.
 Opening Duniya Studio has allowed her to bridge her artistic side with her strategic vision, organizing skills, and tireless work ethic.